 Position windows.
 A window can be positioned alongside another.
 It must be positioned automatically.
 It should appear in the correct place regardless of where the first window is.

-We manipulate the coordinates of Windows Forms.
+An introduction.
 Our example will position itself to the bottom.
 Let us look at some properties we need to use to solve this problem and enable relative positioning on windows.

 This returns the height of the screen minus the taskbar in pixels.